Kagiso Rabada: Domestic career

 Rabada made his debut for the Gauteng in the CSA Provincial One-Day Competition against Border in December 2013.

 Rabada was chosen to represent South Africa's Under-19 side for the 2014 ICC Under-19 Cricket World Cup.
 For the victorious South Africans, he was their best bowler claiming the 2nd most wickets (14) in the tournament at an economy rate of 3.10.
 He also claimed the best figures of the tournament: 6/25 against Australia A. This led to him being dubbed "the fastest and most feared bowler in the competition".

 Rabada's performances in the Under-19 World Cup saw him catapulted into the Lions franchise for their last two games of the Sunfoil Series season.
 He took 7 wickets for 186 in these two matches.

 In February 2015, Rabada took a record 14 wickets in a match for Lions against Dolphins, including 9 for 33 in the second innings.
 His 14 for 105 are the best figures in the franchise era of South African cricket.

 In February 2016, it was announced that Rabada had signed a short-term deal to play county cricket for Kent County Cricket Club in June and July of the English domestic season, passing up the opportunity of an IPL contract to gain experience in English conditions.
 He played in two County Championship and six T20 matches for the county during his spell in England.

 In October 2018, he was named Jozi Stars' squad for the first edition of the Mzansi Super League T20 tournament.
 In September 2019, he was named in the squad for the Jozi Stars team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in Gauteng's squad, ahead of the 2021–22 cricket season in South Africa.

 In February 2017, Rabada was bought by the Delhi Daredevils team for the 2017 Indian Premier League for INR 50 million.
 In January 2018, he was bought again by Delhi (Delhi Capitals) in the 2018 IPL auction but was later ruled out of the season due to a back injury.

 He was retained again ahead of 2019 Indian Premier League by Delhi Capitals.
 He played 12 matches in the league stage before leaving for national duty.
 He picked up 25 wickets and become the highest wicket taker for DC and overall second highest wicket taker of that season.
 DC qualified for the playoffs for the first time since 2012 IPL season.
 In the 2020 Indian premier League, he become the highest wicket taker of the season by picking up 30 wickets in 17 matches he played.
 In both seasons, Rabada played a vital role in his team's success.

-In the 2022 IPL mega auction, Rabada was bought by the Punjab Kings for INR 9.25Cr.